 Single Session: This one-time, 90-minute consultation is designed to help you develop your sabbatical story and plan for your time off.
 We’ll talk through your hopes and fears, and get through as many of your questions as we can fit into the time allotted.
 I will provide you with a written summary of the insights we gathered and your next steps.
 Fee: $200.

-- Short Term Engagement: These three one-hour sessions will help guide you through the process of negotiating, planning, and communicating your sabbatical intentions.
-I will provide you with written summaries of each session, including suggested next steps.
-Fee: $750.
+Short Term Engagement: For those with more complicated needs, I offer three one-hour sessions to help guide you through the process of negotiating, planning, and communicating your sabbatical intentions.
+I will provide you with written summaries of each session, including suggested steps.
+Fee: $450.

 For businesses, I offer a number of models for engaging with your human resources team to help you articulate and build your sabbatical policy.
 I am also available for longer term engagements to help coach your employees on a one-on-one basis.
 Rates are commensurate with the length of the engagement.

-My own experience with a sabbatical began in 2016, when I took a year off to walk the world.
-Here’s my first blog post, which explains how my journey came about, and my final post.
-The inspiration for my travel blog, which later became the name of my communications and storytelling practice, comes from this poem by Mary Oliver:
+My Sabbatical Story: My own experience with a sabbatical began in 2016, when I decided to take a year off to reclaim my time and my energy.
+Here is how it began and how it concluded.
+The inspiration for my travel blog, which later became the name of my ethics consulting practice, comes from this poem by Mary Oliver:

 The Poet with His Face in His Hands